2015 AFF Women's Championship

 The 2015 AFF Women's Championship was the eighth edition of the AFF Women's Championship, an international women's football tournament organised by the ASEAN Football Federation (AFF).
-The tournament was held in Ho Chi Minh City, Vietnam between 1–10 May 2015.
+The tournament was held in Ho Chi Minh City, Vietnam, between 1 and 10 May 2015.
 Eight teams played in the tournament.

 Thailand won the tournament for the second time after beating Myanmar 3–2 in the final.

 Venues

 Participating teams

 The following 8 teams took part in the tournament at Ho Chi Minh City, Vietnam: